SimonMaracine/checkers-engine/engine/protocol.md

 *transpositions* represents the number of times the transposition table has been hit.
 It is optional.

-*depth* represents the depth of the search the thinking algorithm got to until at that particular point.
+*depth* represents the depth of the search the thinking algorithm got to until that particular point.
 It is optional.

 *eval* represents how much advantage does the current player have.
 It is an implementation defined signed integer.